The pulmonary pathology service provides clinical, teaching and research for all surgical specimens in pulmonary pathology.

 - Eugene J. Mark, MD, Subspecialty Head, Professor

 - Richard L. Kradin, MD, Associate Professor

-	- Mari Mino-Kenudson, MD, Assistant Professor
+- Mari Mino-Kenudson, MD, Associate Professor

 Residents have three rotations for a total of approximately seven weeks through pulmonary pathology during their first two years of training in surgical pathology.
 The rotations combine pulmonary and cardiac and autopsy pathology.
 The rotations include reviewing difficult frozen sections in pulmonary disease on an average of two per day, surgical and autopsy cases of the M.G.H., complicated extramural referral cases to Dr. Mark, and participation in the weekly pulmonary pathology consensus conference.

 Dr. Mark is interested in the clinicopathological correlations of pulmonary vascular disease, interstitial lung disease, carcinomas of the lung and mesotheliomas and pathology of the trachea.

 Dr. Kradin is interested in lung transplantation, immunopathology, infectious disease, and interstitial lung disease.
 He is the editor of a major treatise on the pathology of infectious disease.

 Dr. Mino-Kenudson is interested in molecular analysis of carcinomas of the lung, interstitial lung disease, unusual inflammatory conditions of the lung, and the role of lymphocytic subsets in various lung and mediastinal diseases.

 Teaching and Educational Activities

 The pulmonary pathology service contributes to the weekly Pulmonary Medicine Grand Rounds, the weekly Medical and Morbidity Conference, monthly Interhospital Pediatric Pulmonary Rounds, and the monthly interdepartmental conference on Interstitial Lung Disease.